This indulgent sweet potato casserole is topped with the most delicious pecan topping and is the perfect addition to your Thanksgiving table!

 - Brown sugar – More brown sugar sweetens up the topping.

-- Butter – Butter is another essential ingredient for forming the streusel.
+- Unsalted butter – Butter is another essential ingredient for forming the streusel.

 - Pecans – Chopped pecans are the perfect finish for this casserole!